kdavies4/ModelicaRes/doc/index.rst

          `BuildingsPy
          <http://simulationresearch.lbl.gov/modelica/buildingspy/>`_, and
-         `DyMat`_ projects provide other Python_ modules that are related. pysimulator_ includes a complete GUI and supports the Functional Model Interface (FMI).
+         `DyMat`_ projects provide other Python_ modules that are related. pysimulator_ includes an elaborate GUI and supports the Functional Model Interface (FMI).
 BuildingsPy_ has a :class:`Tester` class that can be used for unit testing.
 DyMat_ has functions to export Modelica_ simulation data to comma separated values (CSV), `Gnuplot
          <http://www.gnuplot.info/>`_, MATLAB\ :sup:`®`, and `Network Common
          Data Form (netCDF) <http://www.unidata.ucar.edu/software/netcdf/>`_.